aclindsa/moneygo/docs/ofx_imports.md

 ### Fields

+The following are the fields that make up the OFX connection details that MoneyGo needs to know in order to successfully import transactions from your FI.

 **OFX URL**: This is the URL that MoneyGo/ofxgo should make their initial requests against.
 This is called 'Server URL' in the Gnucash wiki above, and FI Url at ofxhome.